 One of my favourite sections of this museum was the “Hall of Human Origins” which documents human evolution through the years.
 Several busts have been created based on DNA samples to create images of what neanderthals would have looked like – so surreal!

 Head next door to the Smithsonian National Museum of American History.
 This museum displays exhibits that represent American heritage and it’s history.One of the most popular and important items on display here is the original flag that inspired the United States national anthem.

 The Star Spangled Banner, or Garrison flag, was the flag that flew over Fort McHenry in Baltimore Harbor at the Battle of Baltimore during the war of 1812.
 This flag was the inspiration behind Francis Scott Key’s poem “Defence of Fort M’Henry” which eventually became the national anthem of the United States, The Star Spangled Banner.

 Among the other items on display is the top hat worn by Abraham Lincoln on the night he was assassinated at Ford’s Theatre on April 14th 1865.
 If you’re a fan of U.S. history or just history in general – this museum is a must!

 The White House is a must do during your 2 days in Washington DC.
 The White House is the official residence of the United States President, and has been for every President since John Adams in 1800.

 The White house can be viewed from both the front and back, due to the new barriers that have been erected you can’t get as close as you could before.
 The front view is far better than the back view since you can get closer.

-There will be crowds outside the White House at all times of day usually, so there’s no recommended set time to come.
-Unless it’s super early in the morning (Not my thing but might be yours!)
+There will be crowds outside the White House at all times of day usually, so there’s no recommended set time to come, unless it’s super early in the morning.

 Take A Tour Of The National Mall At Night